"Ojalá que llueva café,

 The variety of topographies found in the West Indies, combined with the prevalent northeast-southwest wind patterns, allow the islands to have widely dissimilar vegetative associations, sometimes within mere kilometers of one another.
 Generally, the windward (eastern and northern) sides of the Greater and Lesser Antilles support tropical humid and rain forests.
 The leeward sides of the islands, in the rain shadow of the mountains, are dry - sometimes being true deserts - and are occupied by xeric forests, cactus scrub, and savannas.
 Such is the case of the coast of the province of Guantanamo, in south-eastern Cuba, the Neiba-Cul de Sac Valley of south-central Hispaniola, the coastal region between Salinas and Cabo Rojo in south-western Puerto Rico, and the Hellshire Hills of south-eastern Jamaica.
 The summits of the tallest mountains, especially in Cuba, Hispaniola and Jamaica, might experience winter temperatures below water's freezing point and support temperate forests, including pine woods in the first two.

 Most forests in the West Indies are in a perpetual state of succession and renewal.
 The reason for this arises from the very waters that surround the islands and from the mechanisms of our planet's cooling system.
 Every year, between early summer and late autumn, the tropical Atlantic Ocean spawns a number of meteorological disturbances.
-They begin as tropical depressions off eastern Africa, and usually move westward, and as they travel over the surface of the ocean, the warm waters continually fuel their engines.
-They gain in size and strength, and eventually begin to rotate around a vortex called the "eye", thus turning into "tropical cyclones".
-Once their wind speed reaches 120 kilometers per hour they become what are among of the most feared and awesome of natural phenomena: hurricanes.
+Many begin as tropical depressions off the coasts of western Africa, while others develop over the mid-Atlantic or in the Caribbean Sea itself.
+They usually move westward, and as they travel over the surface of the ocean, the warm waters continually fuel their engines.
+They gain in size and strength, and eventually begin to rotate around a vortex colloquially called the "eye", thus turning into "tropical cyclones".
+Once their sustained wind-speed reaches 120 kilometers per hour they become the most awesome and powerful storms on Earth: hurricanes.

 Their name derives from the Greater Antillean Taíno Amerindian term "huracán" (pronounced "uh-rah-KAN"), meaning "strong wind".
 Not surprisingly, by that word they also used to name the god of evil of their mythology.
 Some hurricanes may attain a diameter of 1000 kilometers.
-With wind speeds as high as 320 kilometers per hour, and often accompanied by torrential rain, these most powerful storms on planet Earth can wreck havoc on plant, animal, and human life alike.
-Names like Andrew, Frances, Gilbert, Hugo, Ivan, Jeanne, Katrina, and Marylin remain forever seared unto the collective memories of the peoples who came to know them closely.
+With wind speeds as high as 310 kilometers per hour, and often accompanied by torrential rain, these violent storms can wreck havoc on plant, animal, and human life alike.
+Names like Andrew, Dorian, Frances, Gilbert, Hugo, Ivan, Irma, Jeanne, Katrina, Maria and Marylin remain forever seared unto the collective memories of the peoples who came to know them closely.

-As with tsunamis, earthquakes, and volcanic eruptions, the full strength of a hurricane defies description.
-The unnerving fury of its vortex has to be experienced to be apprehended by one's inner self.
+The full strength of major hurricanes defies description.
+Their unnerving fury has to be experienced to be understood.

 Hurricane Marylin's winds stripped the leaves of most of the plants in Saint Thomas.
 For weeks, the entire island had a brownish color, when seen from a distance.